kimnana45/Project-1/README.md

 <img src="screenshots/searchEx.png">

 The articles are from a research library called CORE.
 The result is generated from an AJAX call.
 Please refer to article.js for specifics of functionality.
+Once user hit search, the results will appear inside the yellow box.